Shaharpara

 Shaharpara (শাহারপাড়া) is a village of historical importance in the south-eastern part of Sunamganj District, Bangladesh.
 It was founded in 1315 CE by Shah Kamal Quhafah and his disciples.
 It is approximately one hour drive away from the city of Sylhet and also from Sunamganj.
 The village is at the heart of the Sylhet Division and nestles on the bank of the river Ratna.

+It is located about two hours' drive from Sylhet city and Sunamganj and about an hour's drive from Jagannathpur Upazila.
+The traditional village of Shaharpara is bordered by Balampur and Buriya villages to the south, Shapati Haor to the north, Tilak to the east, and Audat village to the west.

 Etymology

 The name Shaharpara derived from the title of its founder, Shah Kamal.
 'Shah' means 'monarch', 'ar' (variant of 'er') means 'of' and 'para' means 'village' or 'footstep'; Shaharpara is a compound of Shah, ar and para (Shah+ar+para=Shaharpara), which is attributed to the footsteps of Shah Kamal Quhafah.
 Literal meaning of Shaharpara is 'footsteps of Shah', referring to the footsteps of Shah Kamal.
 It was when Shah Kamal Quhafah alighted himself on an island to survey the terrain for settlement and when a settlement was established, it inherited the phrase 'Shaharpara' as an honour for the settlement and ascription to Shah Kamal Quhafah.